Thursday 14 October is the final day employers can claim furlough payments for their employees’ unworked hours in September.

 Here, Which?
 Money and Which?
-Legal explain what the new measures are and how your pay might be affected.
+Legal explain what the furlough rules are and how your pay might be affected.
 You can jump to the sections that are relevant to you using the links below.

-- What does the job retention scheme offer – and what will replace it?
+- What did the job retention scheme offer?

-- What is your furlough pay based on?
+- What was your furlough pay based on?

-- Do employers have to sign up to the job retention scheme?
+- Did employers have to sign up to the job retention scheme?

-- Can you work or volunteer while on furlough?
+- Could you work or volunteer while on furlough?

 - Alternatives to furlough leave: lay off or short-time working